oracle-quickstart/oci-arch-ci-cd/README.md

 Enter the details:

 Name -> `Specify a name`

 API URL -> `https://api.github.com`

 Credentials -> Click on `Add button` and then `Jenkins` under the dropdown.
 This opens a new window.

 Here, change the Kind to `Secret Text`.

 Under Secret -> Enter the access token that was generated in the previous step 4.
 Click on `Add`.

-Click on Test connection and it should show `Credentials verified for <user>`.
+Click on test connection and it should show `Credentials verified for <user>`.
 So now our Jenkins can access our repo.

-Check right mark on the Manage hooks.
+Check right mark on the `Manage hooks`

 Go down to the bottom and make sure to click on `Save`.